-While I don’t know the exact origins of these myths, my guess is that the root behind their existence is that guitar students and players rarely see music theory applied into practice.
+While I don’t know the exact origins of these myths, my guess is that the reason behind their existence is that students and players rarely apply music theory to the guitar in practice.

 Music theory is the same for every instrument – up to a certain extent.

 The notes in music, and the way they form intervals, scales, chords and chord progressions, the rhythm and other musical concepts apply equally to any instrument.

 However, traditional music theory books are not written with the guitar in mind, but the piano and instruments of the orchestra.

 Thus, while the building blocks of music are the same, the more you advance in traditional music theory, the more the focus will be on things relevant to composition and arrangement for these instruments and not the guitar.

 It took me a long time to realize this.

 While studying for my Grade 7 music theory exam, I realized that less than 20% of what I was learning was either relevant or applicable to my guitar playing, improvisation, and composition.

 I won’t say the other 80% was a waste of time.
 I’m a lover of music and it gave me an understanding of how many things work, as well as trained my mind to play around with notes and arrange them in a logical manner on the music stave.